logo

 Olympic development and international collaboration

-• Implementing the IOC’s Olympic Agenda 2020 programmes and projects of the Association of National Olympic Committees (ANOC) and the European Olympic Committees (EOC);
+• Implementing the IOC’s Olympic Agenda 2020 programs and projects of the Association of National Olympic Committees (ANOC) and the European Olympic Committees (EOC);

 • Developing and expanding the activities of the International Olympic Committee (IOC) Athletes’ Entourage Commission;